Master Producer and Mix Engineer for the Greatest Music Acts of Our Time…

-While the average music fan probably doesn’t know his name, they are most certainly impacted by his work.
-Neal Pogue has put his own unique touch and polish on numerous songs and albums for artists such as Common, Pink, Stevie Wonder, TLC and Outkast’s SpeakerBoxx/The Love Below album, for which he won a 2004 Grammy Award.
+While the average music fan probably doesn’t know his name, they are most certainly impacted by the work of Neal H Pogue, who has put his own unique touch and polish on numerous songs and albums for artists such as Common, Pink, Nelly Furtado, Stevie Wonder, TLC, Lil Wayne, Janelle Monae, and Outkast’s SpeakerBoxx/The Love Below album, for which he won a 2004 Grammy Award.
 But long before he was an integral part of the success of Outkast’s smash hit “Hey Ya!,” he was a musician just trying to make his way in the logjam of artists and entertainers known as Los Angeles.

-He took a job at a warehouse in Southern California while he tried his best to latch on to touring acts as a drummer.
-His dream of becoming the next John Bonham or Neil Peart still very much alive but slowly fading, Pogue noticed an advertisement in the newspaper one day for Sound Master Recording, a local school for audio engineering.
-At that time Pogue didn’t consider engineering as a possible career option, but thought that if he learned the craft on the other side of the recording studio glass, he could record his own demos.
+Neal Pogue began his career in Los Angeles in the 80’s as an aspiring musician.
+One day while looking for opportunities to join touring acts as a drummer, Pogue noticed an advertisement in the newspaper for Sound Master Recording, a local school for audio engineering.
+At that time, Pogue didn’t consider engineering as a possible career option, but thought that if he learned the craft on the other side of the recording studio glass, he could record his own demos.

 While going through his technical education, he bought his first four-track recorder, followed by a keyboard and a bass guitar.
 He tinkered with these instruments and laid down demos for himself, slowly realizing that engineering was something he could not only do, but do very well.

-He graduated from Sound Master Recording and then began looking for an internship at a local studio.
-The 1980’s engineering scene was quite crowded and cluttered, but Pogue was able to get an opportunity through a friend that knew Michael Jackson’s brother Randy, who owned a studio in the area.
+Once he graduated from Sound Master Recording his career took off.
+Pogue caught the attention of Michael Jackson’s brother, Randy, who owned a studio in the area.
 The King of Pop’s sibling took a liking to Pogue and brought him in, making him the second engineer for the new album by Jackson’s band, Randy and the Gypsys.
-Pogue at that time was working with Richard Cottrell, who helped to get him started in the industry.